riskymove/freedns/README.md

 ### will directly break:
 - no rules

+### possible misconceptions:
+- this is not a virtual private network (VPN)
+- this will not break this rule related to bypassing network restrictions, "The HCPS community will not bypass the network restrictions by using an external network"
+- this is not installing any software without authorization as you are not installing this app, you are running a portable (non-install) version

 ### possible to break:
 - accessing chat rooms/messaging apps
 - doxing anyone (photo, address, etc)